altunenes/rusty_art/README.md

 This command will use the images in the "frames" folder to create a video file named "output.mp4" in the same folder.
 The video will be encoded with the libx264 codec at a constant rate factor of 25 and with a pixel format of yuv420p.
 The frame rate will be set to 60 frames per second (-r 60).

-### Update:

-Starting now, I will be incorporating a graphical user interface (GUI) into my scripts.
-This means that you will be able to interact with the math calculations and see the results in real time, without needing to recompile the code.
-The GUI will provide a more intuitive and user-friendly experience, allowing you to experiment with different values and settings more easily :)

 Some Examples:

 https://user-images.githubusercontent.com/54986652/231419418-78d3abe9-bb9d-4a5e-83a6-86eacb8a1e79.mp4